lucanioi/lansky/app/chatbot/README.md

       def execute
         # month and amount_in_cents, as declared above, become available as
-        # methods in this class.
+        # methods in this class. `user` is also available in the instance.
         #
         # the `execute` method must return a string as a reply to be
         # shown to the end user.